 Fenugreek seeds 2 tbsp

-Heat a teaspoon of oil in a pan and roast the coriander seeds until aromatic and lightly browned.
+Heat a tsp of oil in a pan and roast the coriander seeds until aromatic and lightly browned.

 Set aside to cool.